single-right-quote/httpd.execline/README.md

-it takes a lot of inspiration from [publicfile](https://cr.yp.to/publicfile.html), while trying to allow some level of customization (custom HTTP headers, file-extension/MIME-type mapping adjustments) without requiring you to edit code; here we use using a filesystem-driven configuration where the hierarchical file structure amounts to a simple structured key-value store.
+it takes a lot of inspiration from [publicfile](https://cr.yp.to/publicfile.html), while trying to allow some level of customization (custom error status pages, custom HTTP headers, file-extension/MIME-type mapping adjustments) without requiring you to edit code; here we use using a filesystem-driven configuration where the hierarchical file structure amounts to a simple structured key-value store.

 \* “simple” here better describes functionality than implementation.